y2737924daohegua/corber/pages/cli.md

 ### lint-index

 Validates there are no leading `/` paths in your generated app.
-While corber will validate your framework config pre build, sometimes items such as hardcoded CDN urls will slip through.
+While Corber will validate your framework config pre build, sometimes items such as hardcoded CDN urls will slip through.

 lint-index is automatically run on builds at WARN level.